University Health History

 Our story begins in 1917 with the opening of the Robert B. Green Memorial Hospital — named for a crusading county judge and state senator.
-San Antonio was booming — the largest city in Texas at the time, and still growing with thousands of troops massing at the start of World War I, and thousands of refugees fleeing the Mexican Revolution.
+San Antonio was booming — the largest city in Texas at the time, and still growing with thousands of troops massing as the U.S entered World War I, and thousands of refugees fleeing the Mexican Revolution.
 A charity hospital was needed, and the city and county each contributed half the $250,000 required to build it.
 The hospital opened just in time to care for victims of the influenza epidemic of 1918.
 Over the next several decades, the Robert B. Green hospital filled an enormous need, but inconsistent funding threatened its mission and resulted in intermittent closures of many of its programs.
 With a commitment to care for everyone, regardless of their ability to pay, Bexar County voters overwhelmingly approved the creation of the Bexar County Hospital District and a tax on property to fund it in 1955, making it one of the first hospital districts in Texas and stabilizing the Green’s finances.
 Bexar County Commissioners appointed its first Board of Managers.

 With the creation of the hospital district, new programs were undertaken.
 In 1965, a $5 million expansion of the Green was dedicated, followed in 1977 by the addition of the Brady Clinic adjacent to the Green.
 These facilities formed the Brady/Green Community Health Center in 1981.
 In the early years of the hospital district, it was clear that a new teaching hospital was necessary to attract a medical school to San Antonio.
 In December 1965, ground was broken for the $15 million Bexar County Hospital in the South Texas Medical Center.
 Construction of the University of Texas Medical School at San Antonio — now called UT Health San Antonio — began soon after.
 The medical school and Bexar County Hospital were both completed in 1968, affirming the Health System's role in teaching future generations of healthcare professionals.